PHPSocialNetwork/phpfastcache/README.md

 More information at http://www.phpfastcache.com
 One Class uses for All Cache.
 You don't need to rewrite your code many times again.
-Supported: Files, MemCache, MemCached, APC, WinCache, PDO with SQLite
+Supported: Files, MemCache, MemCached, APC, WinCache, X-Cache, PDO with SQLite
 ---------------------------
 Reduce Database Calls